 Every postpartum mother needs help, especially if they are recovering from emotional or physical trauma.
 Find people who are willing to help with housework, meals, older siblings, and caring for you and the baby.
 Ideally, this should be someone other than your spouse, as he may also be trying to deal with emotions and feelings about the birth.
 If someone offers to help, accept their offer.

 Write down their name and number and ask them what they would be willing to help with.
 You may also wish to hire a Postpartum Doula, as she is likely to understand what you are going through and offer help that is specific to your needs.

 It can sometimes feel as if the emotional and physical pain and trauma of birth will never heal or that things will never be “normal” again, but give yourself lots of time.
 Your body needs time to heal and so does your mind.
 Remind those around you about this process as well, and let them know how you are feeling and how your body is healing.

-If you had a traumatic birth experience, you are also at risk for developing post traumatic stress disorder (PTSD), especially if you or your baby were in a life threatening situation.
-PTSD is an anxiety disorder that can occur after an individual experiences an extremely traumatic event.
+If you had a traumatic birth experience, you are also at risk for developing post-traumatic stress disorder (PTSD), especially if you or your baby were in a life-threatening situation.
+PTSD is an anxiety disorder that can occur after an individual experience an extremely traumatic event.

 Symptoms of PTSD include:

 - Re-experiencing or reliving the traumatic event

 - Feeling detached from other people and emotionally numb